demisto/content/Packs/SkyboxSecurity/Integrations/SkyboxTicketsService/README.md

 Skybox® Change Manager workflows for firewall rule creation, recertification and deprovisioning help maintain continuous compliance, close security gaps and limit vulnerability exposures.
 This integration was integrated and tested with version xx of SkyboxTicketsService

+For more information please refer to the Skybox Developer Guide located at https://downloads.skyboxsecurity.com/files/Installers/Skybox_View/latestDocs/Skybox_DevelopersGuide_V11_4_100.pdf

 ## Configure SkyboxTicketsService on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.